scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 ----------

-While there are plenty of implementations of syntactic matching and the algorithms are well known, the pattern matching in MatchPy has several more challenging features.
+While there are plenty of implementations of syntactic matching and the algorithms are well known, pattern matching MatchPy is challenging since it comprises several NP-complete problems.

 Associativity/Sequence variables
 ................................